Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Galaxy Angular power spectrum

 \section{Galaxy Angular power spectrum}

-The galaxies are the biased tracers of the background dark matter density and thus the background cosmological model.
-The theoretical formulation of the background matter density perturbations to galaxy density are easily written in terms of galaxy clustering measures.
+The galaxies are biased tracers of the underlying dark matter density and thus the underlying cosmological model.
+The theoretical relationship between the total matter density perturbations and galaxy density are easily written in terms of galaxy clustering measures.
 The statistical measure of clustering of galaxies can be conventionally expressed in terms of the angular power spectrum, $C_\ell$.
-Following the $\Lambda$CDM scenario, the theoretical formulation of $C_\ell$ in brief is as follows.
+Following the $\Lambda$CDM scenario, the theoretical formulation of $C_\ell$ is briefly as follows.
 Assume a uniform galaxy survey catalog with an area $\mathcal{A}$ and total number of galaxies $\cN$.
 The mean number density, $\bar \cN$, per steradian is thus simply $\cN/\mathcal{A}$.
-Subsequently, $\cN(\hvn) =\bar \cN(1+\Delta (\hvn))$, be the projected number density per steradian in the direction $\hvn$.
-Here $\Delta (\hvn)$ is the projected number density contrast and theoretically connected to the background matter density contrast, $\delta_m(\vr,z(r))$.
+Subsequently, $\cN(\hvn) =\bar \cN(1+\Delta (\hvn))$, is the projected number density per steradian in the direction $\hvn$.
+Here $\Delta (\hvn)$ is the projected number density contrast and is theoretically connected to the underlying matter density contrast, $\delta_m(\vr,z(r))$.
 Note that $\vr$ stands for comoving distance $r$ in direction $\hat{r}$ and $z(r)$ is the redshift corresponding to comoving distance $r$.
-The galaxy density contrast, $\delta_g(\vr,z(r))$, in the direction $\hvn$ and at redshift $z$, in terms of matter density contrast $\delta_m(\vr,z(r))$, \beq \delta_g(\vr,z(r)) =\delta_m(\vr,z=0) D(z) b(z), \eeq

-where $b(z)$ is galaxy biasing, $D(z)$ is the linear growth factor.
+The galaxy density contrast, $\delta_g(\vr,z(r))$, in the direction $\hvn$ and at redshift $z$, in terms of matter density contrast $\delta_m(\vr,z(r))$, \beq \delta_g(\vr,z(r)) =\delta_m(\vr,z=0) D(z) b(z), \eeq where $b(z)$ is galaxy bias and $D(z)$ is the linear growth factor.
 Following these we can formulate the theoretical $\Delta (\hvn)$,